AbieFund/abie-archive/CONTRACT.md

 ## Deliverables ('Return On Action')

 The `beneficiary` is asked to publish videos, photos, testimonials to show the results of his work.
 These can be rated by any `member`.
-If they get enough 'likes', the `reviewer` becomes `advisor`.
+If they get enough 'likes', the `reviewer` becomes `auditor`.

-## Advisory Board
+## Auditors

+*A minimalist reputation system to avoid the 'bad reviewer scnario'*

-During the post-vote 'grace' period, an `advisor` can simply **cancel the vote**. `Beneficiary` gets his deposit back and has the right to send his proposal again.
+During the post-vote 'grace' period, an `auditor` can simply **cancel the vote**. `Beneficiary` gets his deposit back and has the right to send his proposal again.
 Another `reviewer` is randomly selected.

 *Option to consider: there can only be 8 advisors in total.*

-## Scenarios

-#### Basic scenario

-1. `beneficiary` submit a proposal to finance a $300 mini-project.
-2. `reviewer` confirms the voting mode (seamless) and publish his report.
-3. The proposal gets 23% of 'yes'.
-It passes.
-4. `beneficiary` receives the requested $300 on his personal Ethereum wallet and change the amount in local currency.
-5. Project is successful, he/she publishes photos and results, all members like it and `reviewer` becomes `advisor`.

-#### Proposal doesn't fit the guidelines

-...